raspberrypilearning/editor-rocket-launch/en/step_1.md

 ### Tip

 The three numbers in `background(0, 0, 0)` are red, green and blue values.
-If you'd like your version of space to be a different colour, try changing these numbers to any whole number between 0-255.
+If you'd like your version of space to be a different colour, try changing these numbers to any whole number between 0 and 255.

 </div>